 A key ongoing issue was the McCloud case, with changes to scheme regulations being expected imminently.
 Certain teachers who worked full time in part time roles were wrongly excluded from the LGPS, which could add complexity to the McCloud issue.
 The £95,000 cap was back on the agenda, with the expectation that the government would insist on reviewing all cases to determine whether they should go ahead or not.
 In instances where these cases could proceed, scheme employers would need to get all strain costs associated with early retirements ahead of asking the government to review.
-In a successful review, the member would continue to receive full benefits as opposed to the reduced benefits suggested by the previous, now deleted £95k cap consultation.
+In a successful review, the member would continue to receive full benefits as opposed to the reduced benefits they received under the current legislation.
 This was a good change in policy from a scheme member viewpoint.